WHAT IS THE QUEEN’S GREEN CANOPY?

 What is the Friends of the Hurtwood involvement?

 The Queen’s Green Canopy is a timely campaign given the importance of trees in the repair of our global environment.
-As many of us do not have the space to plant more trees in our own gardens, Friends of the Hurtwood is starting a fundraising campaign amongst FOTH members, Hurtwood landowners and the public at large to enable the planting of a Queen’s Green Canopy copse.
+As many of us do not have the space to plant more trees in our own gardens, Friends of the Hurtwood started a fundraising campaign amongst FOTH members, Hurtwood landowners and the public at large to enable the planting of a Queen’s Green Canopy copse.
+Sufficient funds were raised to plant three separate sites around the Hurtwood.
+Thank you to everyone that contributed!

-The first site will be in an area which currently doesn’t have much forest cover.
-We aim to put a QR notice in the area so walkers and other visitors are informed about the trees.
-If more funds are raised, further sites in the Hurtwood will be identified for creating additional copses.
+The first site will be in an area of Shere Heath which currently doesn’t have much forest cover.
+Two further sites are being prepared in the Walking Bottom area and in the Pinetum.
+We aim to put a QR notice in each area so walkers and other visitors are informed about the trees and are able to identify walks between the three sites.